sjentsch/lsjDocs/Ch07/Ch07_Probability_6.rst

 .. ----------------------------------------------------------------------------

 Okay, time to wrap this section up.
-We’ve seen three new distributions: χ², *t* and *F*.
+We’ve seen three new distributions: *t*, χ² and *F*.
 They’re all continuous distributions, and they’re all closely related to the normal distribution.
 The main thing for our purposes is that you grasp the basic idea that these distributions are all deeply related to one another, and to the normal distribution.
 Later on in this book we’re going to run into data that are normally distributed, or at least assumed to be normally distributed.
-What I want you to understand right now is that, if you make the assumption that your data are normally distributed, you shouldn’t be surprised to see χ²-, *t*-and *F*-distributions popping up all over the place when you start trying to do your data analysis.
+What I want you to understand right now is that, if you make the assumption that your data are normally distributed, you shouldn’t be surprised to see *t*-, χ²- and *F*-distributions popping up all over the place when you start trying to do your data analysis.